Uxelf/ServiceDeskai/Readme.md

 <h1>ServiceDeskAi</h1>

-<p>ServiceDeskAi is a web application designed to streamline issue reporting through tickets.
-Standard users can create tickets by simply uploading a photo and selecting an office.
-An AI automatically generates a title and description based on the uploaded image.
-Desk users are assigned tickets according to their office and manage their status from "Assigned" to "In Progress" or "Closed".
-Admin users can create new users (Standard or Desk) and add new offices with names and geolocations.</p>
+<p>ServiceDeskAi is a web application designed to streamline issue reporting through tickets.</p>
+<p>Standard users can create tickets by simply uploading a photo and selecting an office.
+An AI automatically generates a title and description based on the uploaded image.</p>
+<p>Desk users are assigned tickets according to their office and manage their status from "Assigned" to "In Progress" or "Closed".</p>
+<p>Admin users can create new users (Standard or Desk) and add new offices with names and geolocations.</p>

 <p>Offices are sorted based on proximity if geolocation permissions are granted, otherwise alphabetically.
 Users with a preferred office will have it pre-selected but can change it anytime.</p>